 Red M&Ms required

-100 small pieces of paper or small sticky notes required.
+100 small pieces of paper or small sticky notes are required.

-In this project kids with not only complete their 100th day of school assignment they will also practice their Math facts!
+In this project kids with not only complete their 100th day of a school assignment, but they will also practice their math facts!

 Have your child draw 100 in bubble letter form on their large paper or oaktag.
-On each of the smaller pieces of paper have your children write math facts with sums that equal 100 (example 50 +50=100, 110-10=100 etc…)
+On each of the smaller pieces of paper have your children write math facts with sums that equal 100 (for example 50 +50=100, 110-10=100, etc…)

 Gummy Bears required